animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode makes it easy to create listeners that will be invoked during specific phases of a transaction with the `@TransactionalEventListener` annotation.
+Spring Data for GemFire makes it easy to create listeners that will be invoked during specific phases of a transaction with the `@TransactionalEventListener` annotation.
 Methods annotated with `@TransactionalEventListener` (as shown below) will be notified of